RedsTom/PrivateRooms/src/main/java/org/reddev/pr/command/README.md

 # Command Package : Commands of the bot

-If you wanna add a command to the bot, add it to this package
+If you wanna add a command to the bot, register it in the ``register/CommandRegister.java`` file and create it into this package

 ## ``subs`` package
 You can rename it; it contains the sub commands of the config command !